Peace-Ray/Quantro/README.md

 In 2021 I returned to the code base, updating Quantro to run on modern Android OS versions and cleaning the project up a little for open source release.
-Other than these changes it's basically the same code I wrote ten years ago and should be viewed as an artifact from an inexperienced developer learning the ropes.
+Other than these changes it's basically the same code I wrote ten years ago.
+In other words, it does not follow modern Android development conventions, nor match the code style and design patterns I'd use today.
+Updating the project to compile and run on modern Android systems has also introduced bugs and bottlenecks that may not have occurred in the original release.
+In short, this project should be viewed as an artifact from an inexperienced developer learning the ropes -- not a representative example of modern Android app development.

 I don't plan to actively continue development of Quantro, although I may review and clean up the multiplayer server code for open source release eventually.